AnyaGimpel/AnyaGimpel/README.md

 :woman_technologist: About Me :

-I am an Android developer and a third-year student at BSUIR.
+I am an Android developer and a 4th-year student at BSUIR.
 I am proficient in developing applications using XML and have knowledge of the Jetpack
 Compose toolkit for creating modern UIs.
 In my own projects, I handle both the technical implementation and subject matter analysis.